Articles

 If a saline implant ruptures, then the water is safely reabsorbed into the body, with no ill-effects.

-As far as silicone breast implants are concerned, a silent rupture is not considered a medical emergency, but you should see your surgeon as soon as possible.
+A silent silicone implant rupture is not considered a medical emergency, but you should see your surgeon as soon as you think your breast implant has burst or you notice any symptoms of a ruptured implant.

-Sometimes a ruptured breast implant can cause capsular contracture.
-This is caused by your body's reaction to the implant.
-It recognises the implant as a foreign body and hardened scar tissue forms around the implant.
-Common signs of this include tightness, pain, tenderness and abnormal changes to the appearance of the affected breast.
+Silicone implant supture side effects can include capsular contracture.
+This is caused by your body recognising the implant as a foreign body and forming hardened scar tissue around the implant.
+Common signs of this include tightness, pain, tenderness and changes to the appearance of the affected breast.
 Leaking silicone may also migrate to other parts of the body if the leak is not dealt with promptly.

 There is no evidence to suggest that ruptured breast implants cause breast cancer, reproductive problems, rheumatoid arthritis or any other problems with connective tissue.